The Holistic Approach.

-Click here to read the full version: The Holistic Approach to proper Security – an article by David Miller CPP M.I.S.(SA).
+Click here to read the full version: SIWRS The Holistic Approach – an article by David Miller M.I.S.(SA).
 It is useful general security information.
 Don’t leave it to the Security Contractor – read the above article BEFORE you even start thinking about ordering or specifying access control, panic hardware or door hardware!

 Security Information without Rocket Science:

 A series of simple (mostly one-two page) explanations written by David Miller CPP M.I.S.(SA) to encourage users to look for the right article for their needs rather than to search the internet for a pretty picture.

 Click on the link above to read why good door closers are essential – both for access control and for fire and emergency exit doors